Income Tax Calculator

 An income tax calculator helps you estimate your tax payable by considering your income, deductions, exemptions, and chosen tax regime.
 It subtracts eligible deductions to determine your taxable income and applies the relevant tax slab to show your total tax liability.

-Here are some tips calculate income tax using this income tax planner:
+Here are some tips for calculating income tax using this income tax planner:

 - Choose the tax regime that offers a lower tax liability.